ihatebaselines/socrate/library/README.md

 ﻿# SocrateX Library
-Most functions made by me, helped by LLMs to implement all of them into a easy way to train them afterwards:)) but anyways you can always use `pip install socratex`
+Most functions were made by me, with the help of LLMs to implement all of them in an easy way to train afterwards :)) but anyways you can always use `pip install socratex`